-There are two lines on the T1 - General Individual Income Tax Return that are seemingly used as a "catch-all" for deductions: Line 232 - Other Deductions and Line 256 - Additional Deductions.
-Although these names may sound like they are meant to allow any number of miscellaneous deductions, they each have a specific purpose.
+There are 2 lines on the T1 Income Tax and Benefit Return that are seemingly used as a "catch-all" for deductions: Line 23200 - Other Deductions, and Line 25600 - Additional Deductions.
+Although these names may sound like they are meant to allow any number of miscellaneous deductions, each has a specific purpose.

-Deductions that are allowed on Line 232 include: overcontributions to an RRSP that were withdrawn, excess Registered Pension Plan transfers that you withdrew from an RRSP or RRIF and depletion allowances from investments in resource properties.
-A common additional deduction claimed on Line 256 is for income that is tax-free under an income tax treaty (such as certain pension or social security benefits) that was included in income on your Canadian return.
+Deductions that are allowed on Line 23200 include: overcontributions to an RRSP that were withdrawn, excess Registered Pension Plan transfers that you withdrew from an RRSP or RRIF and depletion allowances from investments in resource properties.
+A common additional deduction claimed on Line 25600 is for income that is tax-free under an income tax treaty (such as certain pension or social security benefits) that was included in income on your Canadian return.

-The CRA specifically cited the following examples of expenses that are non-deductible but tend to be claimed erroneously as other deductions or additional deductions: support payments, legal expenses to collect or negotiate child or spousal support, legal fees you paid to get a separation or divorce or to establish custody for a child, funeral expenses, wedding expenses, loans to family members and a loss on the sale of a home.
+The CRA has cited the following examples of expenses that are non-deductible but tend to be claimed erroneously as other deductions or additional deductions: support payments, legal fees you paid to get a separation or divorce or to establish custody for a child, funeral expenses, wedding expenses, loans to family members, a loss on the sale of a home.

 You should make sure that an expense is deductible before making a claim, to prevent potential penalties and interest on your tax return.
-The CRA offers information on "What You Can Deduct" on their website.
-13
+The CRA offers information on All deductions, credits, and expenses.